 Gradient Descent

-The weight update rule for gradient descent is remarkably simple:
+The weight update rule for cross-entropy is remarkably simple:

 Here, $\eta$ (eta) is the learning rate, a small positive number that controls step size.
 Too large, and training diverges; too small, and convergence is painfully slow.
 Finding the right learning rate (and scheduling it to change over time) is one of the most important hyperparameter decisions in LLM training.
 Code Fragment A.3.1 below puts this into practice.